Touch Typing for Children and Adults

 Why is touch typing helpful for Dyslexia?

-For Dyslexics, written work is usually a very difficult area, but when done on a computer and touch typing, it’s a totally different process in the brain compared to writing with a pen.
-It has more in common with dancing, swimming, playing sports or instruments than the academic skills usually needed in the classroom.
-Touch typing becomes an unconscious physical skill – something a Dyslexic child can master and even be top of the class!
+For many Dyslexic children, written work is a real challenge.
+However when writing is done on a computer using touch typing it activates a completely different process in the brain compared to writing with a pen.
+It has more in common with dancing, swimming, playing sports, or learning an instrument than with traditional classroom skills.
+Touch typing becomes a physical and automatic skill, something a Dyslexic child can learn and master.

-It can even improve physical dexterity and actually help handwriting!
+Touch typing can even improve physical coordination and in many cases, it actually helps with handwriting!

 Learn to Touch Type - Muscle Memory